thenewwazoo/homebridge-lutron-caseta-leap/README.md

 ## Enabling debugging

 In order to enable debugging, set the DEBUG environment variable in the Homebridge UI to `leap:*`.
-This will make this plugin, and its main library `lutron-leap-js` noisier.
+This will make this plugin, and its main library `lutron-leap-js`, noisier.
+Logging at this level is required for diagnosis and new hardware support.

 ## To-do and contributions